-Despite hearing rave reviews about Ljubljana’s Hostel Celica from fellow travelers in Lake Bled and Vienna, I initially dismissed the idea of staying in a former prison.
-This was stupid of me though, as Hostel Celica is one of the most famous hostels in the world.
+Despite hearing rave reviews about Ljubljana’s Hostel Celica from fellow travelers in Lake Bled and Vienna, I initially dismissed the idea of staying in a former political prison.
+I thought it would be creepy or that the property would have a haunted feel.
+This was silly of me though, as Hostel Celica is one of the most famous hostels in the world!
 It’s received awards from Lonely Planet, Rough Guides, and more, so clearly they’re doing something right!

 Luckily, I had a change of heart and was fortunate enough to spend my last night in Slovenia here.
 My stay was the perfect combination of enjoyable and enlightening; it is easily the most memorable place I have ever slept.

 Hostel Celica’s claim to fame is that it originally housed an Austro-Hungarian military prison.
 The structure served as a penitentiary from 1892 until Slovenia’s independence in 1991.

 Artists quickly flocked to the deserted prison, and the surrounding military barracks.
 This area now forms Metelkova, a creative community formed by squatting artists, musicians, and writers.

 Following years of resistance and several demolition attempts, Metelkova and plans for Hostel Celica finally gained the city’s official approval in 2001.
 A planning committee invited artists from around the globe to renovate the cells, and Hostel Celica welcomed its first guests in 2003.

 My original attitude towards Hostel Celica stemmed from concerns that the building would have a creepy aura or even feel haunted.
 Maybe that sounds silly, but I didn’t want to sleep somewhere that would give me the same sunken feeling in my chest I often experienced living in Berlin’s former Jewish Quarter, or during my visit to Dachau.